-Warning: It is strongly advised for the date and time settings to be obtained from a reliable NTP server.
-Changing date and time settings manually may result in system malfunction.
+- It is strongly advised for the date and time settings to be obtained from a reliable NTP server.
+Changing date and time settings manually may result in system malfunction. - Date and time synchronization with NTP server is required in cluster configurations.